-Clark’s Master of Arts in Teaching program qualifies students for “Initial” teacher licensure in Massachusetts at the elementary (1-6) level and at the middle and high school levels in biology, chemistry, English, foreign language (Spanish and French), general science, history, mathematics, physics, and visual art.
+Clark’s Master of Arts in Teaching program qualifies students for “Initial” teacher licensure in Massachusetts at the elementary (1-6) level and at the middle and high school levels in biology, chemistry, English, Spanish, general science, history, mathematics, physics, and visual art.
 Students must also pass the Massachusetts Test for Educator Licensure to qualify for this license.
 The Massachusetts Initial License is honored in most states as a result of an interstate agreement.

 Typically, students interested in qualifying for the Initial Licensure are enrolled in or have already completed a liberal arts or sciences degree program.